michaeldacanay/SlashV2/README.md

 ---
 Get ready to supercharge your shopping experience with Slash!
 🚀 Getting Started
-Slash is open source and ready for you to explore.
+Slash is open-source and ready for you to explore.
 Here's how to begin:

 <p align="center">
-  <a href="#movie_camera-checkout-our-video">Checkout our video</a>
+  <a href="#movie_camera-check out-our-video">Checkout our video</a>
   ::
   <a href="#rocket-installation">Installation</a>
   ::